TwilioDevEd/voice-javascript-sdk-quickstart-python/README.md

 cp .env.example .env
 ```

-Edit `.env` with the four configuration parameters we gathered from above.
+Edit `.env` with the five configuration parameters we gathered from above.

 ### Windows (PowerShell)